bbompk/ezCleaner/README.md

 # ezCleaner
-- specify your basePath : directory where label folders are
-- specofy your unusedPath : directory for temporary deletion
+Folder-labeled based dataset cleaner tool

 ## how to use
+- specify your `basePath` : directory where label folders are
+- specify your `unusedPath` : directory for temporary deletion
-- specify label folder name you wish to explore
+- specify label folder name you wish to explore in `subPath`
+- change `pos` for specific image you want to open
 - type ',' and '.' to navigate
 - type '?' (shift + /) to temporary delete or 'Z' (shift + z) to permanently delete
 - type character specified in `labelMapKey` to change key map to label change
+- output log in terminal and file when quit shows last seen image file index,